Our Palo Alto Search Engine Optimization Company A. Blum Localization Services welcomes you to our official pages

 - More SEO Basics

-How our business works: We set our business model to provide results and then teach our client’s staff how to self manage MULTIPLE top ten results on Google for the most searched words related to the geographic area, niche topic and competition.
-We work to spring clean websites for a determined list of traffic-creating keyword phrases.
+As soon as the determined keyword phrases start to rank as wished, we begin to teach our client’s staff how to self manage MULTIPLE top ten results on Google for the most searched words related to the geographic area, niche topic and competition.

-Our SEO company is situated at 345 Forest Avenue in downtown Palo Alto, just East of Stanford University and a few blocks from the historical Hewlett-Packard Garage.
+Our Search Engine Optimization agency is situated at 345 Forest Avenue in downtown Palo Alto.
+We are just East of Stanford University and 6 blocks from the Hewlett-Packard Garage (known as the epicenter of Silicon Valley).

-The World Wide Web‘s HTML structure of linking was invented to connect experts and share expertise outside of a closed network.
+The World Wide Web‘s HTML structure of linking was invented to connect experts and share expertise outside of a closed network (such as the earlyer military communication systems).

 Blending niche topic information into a commercial site is the way to go.
 This can be achieved with the creation of FAQs, a glossary, blog posts, and/or PDF content (always place a navigation button or link at the top of a PDF document which takes the visitor back to your core website).